dmorris0/python_intro/Chapter 02 Installation and IDE.md

 ### View Notes in VSCode

 To open these notes in VSCode, first clone this repository.
 Then in the `File` menu select `Open Folder` and open the cloned repo folder.
-After you open a Markdown file (.md), click on the preview button on the top right.
+After you open a Markdown file (.md), click on the preview button on the top right to see it graphically.

+### Auto Save

+I prefer to edit with auto-save on, which is not the default.
+You can toggle this option from the `File` menu.